Wendy J. Dahl2

 Serving great tasting, appetizing puréed foods will help to improve food intake and quality of life in people with swallowing disorders.

-The Family and Consumer Sciences (FCS) agent at your county Extension office may have more information and classes for you to attend.
-Also, a registered dietitian (RD) can provide reliable information to you.
+Your local UF/IFAS Extension Family and Consumer Sciences (FCS) agent may have more information and classes for you to attend.
+Also, a registered dietitian nutritionist (RDN) can provide reliable information to you.